 We are committed to decarbonising and digitalising our business to serve our customers across the Asia-Pacific region amid the ongoing energy transition.

 CLP is regulated by the Scheme of Control Agreement in Hong Kong, which monitors our performance and stipulates our levels of investment and return.
 The scheme has served Hong Kong well and is a key factor behind the world-class level of reliability, reasonable cost and environmental performance of our electricity supply.
 We share the community’s concerns about environment, and as such we were early adopters of cleaner fuels.
-CLP has reduced air emissions by more than 90% from the early 1990s, despite a nearly 90% rise in electricity demand in the same period.
+CLP has reduced air emissions by more than 90% since 1990 while electricity demand has grown by nearly 90% during the same period.
+Find out more about CLP Power Hong Kong.

 *Assets are under the Scheme of Control Agreement

 Helping communities is important to EnergyAustralia.
 It has developed strategic partnerships with respected organisations to support the development of sport and the well-being of the communities it serves, helping to improve both local amenities and the environment.
+Find out more about EnergyAustralia.

 In 2018, CDPQ became a strategic shareholder of the Indian business, strengthening its ability to pursue new low-carbon investment opportunities.